-- Petitioner – This is the individual who filed the application for the protective order, or the individual who claims they are the victim of family violence
+- Petitioner – This is the individual who filed the application or the individual who claims they are the victim of family violence

-- Respondent – This is the individual who the protective order is being requested against and who allegedly committed the family violence against the petitioner.
+- Respondent – This is the individual for who the order is being requested and who allegedly committed the family violence against the petitioner.

 - Injunction is a court-ordered prohibition against doing a specific act.
 A protective order typically has several injunctions.

 - Protective Order – This is also commonly known as a restraining order, protection order, or protection against family violence.
-A protective order issued by the court prevents or requires the respondent to engage in certain acts.
-The court will grant a protective order if the judge finds family violence has occurred and is likely to occur in the future.
+An order issued by the court prevents or requires the respondent to engage in certain acts.
+The court will grant an order if the judge finds family violence has occurred and is likely to occur in the future.

 Protective Order Hearing Process in Dallas

-The protective order hearing process is defined in Chapters 82, 83 and 84 of the Texas Family Code.
+The hearing process is defined in Chapters 82, 83, and 84 of the Texas Family Code.
 The process is initiated when one individual claims another individual has committed violence against them, or they are afraid the other person will commit violence against them in the future.
 This person, the petitioner, will then file an application for a protective order.

-After the petitioner has filed for a protective order, the court will then determine if a temporary protective order should be ordered based solely on the petitioner’s allegations before the final protective order hearing.
+After the petitioner has filed for a protective order, the court will then determine if a temporary order should be requested based solely on the petitioner’s allegations before the final hearing.
 If the court grants a temporary order, it is effective for a maximum of 20 days.